-Large producers are required to provide an audit report prepared in accordance with the International Standard on Assurance Engagement (ISAE) 3000 Revised, Assurance Engagements Other than Audits or Reviews of Historical Financial Information published by the International Federation of Accountants (IFAC).
-The assurance report must explicitly reference conformance with ISAE 3000.
+Large producers are expected to provide an audit report prepared in accordance with the Canadian Standard on Assurance Engagements 3000 (CSAE 3000), Attestation Engagements other than Audits or Reviews of Historical Financial Information, published by the Auditing and Assurance Standards Board.
+The assurance report must explicitly reference conformance with CSAE 3000.